Top of page

 What can go wrong with the immune system?

-• If it mistakenly attacks your own, healthy cells, it can cause autoimmune conditions.
+• mistakenly attack your own, healthy cells, causing autoimmune conditions

-• If it doesn’t work as well as it should (immunodeficiency), you might develop infections easily, or not get rid of them as quickly as other people.
+• not work as well as it should (immunodeficiency), so you might develop infections easily, or not get rid of them as quickly as other people.

 As well as protecting you from germs, your immune system should protect you from your own cells if they go wrong.